fadedimon/forma/packages/forma-react/README.md

 ## Basic concepts

-Main idea is to give developers full control over their components.
-Forma just extracts data from `<form>` html element, and structures it the way form's children elements are.
-With a little bit of sugar you can get nesting and lists.
+Main idea is simpler the better, and rest comes from it.

-Forma is looking for standart form elements and builds data based on their `name` attributes and their nesting inside parent form.
+Forma is looking for basic form elements like inputs and selects and builds form data based on their `name` attributes and their nesting inside parent form.
+So no dictating over what components to use or how to use them.

 For example: